OpenNebula/docs/source/advanced_components/ddc/reference/virtual/virtual_wait.rst

 In this example, the timeout to wait would be 30 seconds.

-.. note:: Wait is also used when deleting the objects, so if it is true the program will wait until the object is deleted.

 .. warning:: Wait attribute is only available for images and marketplace apps.

 Using Wait Globally